 - A formal complaints and redress process.

 Holistic nutritionists play a different, but very valuable, role from dietitians as we are part of the natural health community which supports health through body, mind and spirit.
-We work in partnership with other practitioners such as medical doctors, naturopaths, chiropractors, massage therapists and dietitians in complementary medicine clinics.
+We work in partnership with other practitioners such as medical doctors, naturopaths, chiropractors, massage therapists and other health professionals in complementary medicine clinics.
 You may also find us in food and health stores where our services are needed.

 The services offered by a CSNN graduate are grounded in the following principles: